-Contemporary Oregon Visions, Jordan Schnizter Museum of Art, University of Oregon, Eugene, OR.
+Contemporary Oregon Visions, Jordan Schnitzer Museum of Art, University of Oregon, Eugene, OR.

-Faces, Cafe Grumpy Greenpoint & Cafe Grumpy Chelsea, New York, NY.
+Faces, Cafe Grumpy Greenpoint & Chelsea, New York, NY.

 Pigeon Portraits, The Proper, Portland, OR.

-A Likeness, Archer Gallery, Clark College, Vancouver, WA.
+A Likeness: Works in Contemporary Portraiture, Archer Gallery, Clark College, Vancouver, WA.

-Contemporary Artists Explore Family Portraiture, Palo Alto Art Center, CA.
+I’ll Show You Mine: Contemporary Artists Explore Family Portraiture, Palo Alto Art Center, Palo Alto, CA.

 The Art of Craft, Gatehouse Arts, Harlow, UK.